 On 15 March 2019, New Zealand suffered its most egregious terrorist outrage.
-An extremeright, white-supremacist terrorist attacked two mosques in Christchurch, murdering 51 Muslim men, women and children and injuring 40 others.
+An extreme-right, white-supremacist terrorist attacked two mosques in Christchurch, murdering 51 Muslim men, women and children and injuring 40 others.
 He revealed the depths of his hatred for Muslims, and other minorities, in a document he circulated online, immediately before starting the attack.
-The first 17 minutes of his crimes were live-streamed on Facebook, until the New Zealand police contacted Facebook, and the video was taken down range, to focus on the most visible tweets posted.
+The first 17 minutes of his crimes were live-streamed on Facebook, until the New Zealand police contacted Facebook and the video was taken down.

+The reaction to the attack on Twitter was immediate and vociferous.
+We sampled over 3 million tweets on or about the terrorist attack and its repercussions between 15 March 2019 and 15 April 2019, and the vast majority of those tweets were written in the first 48 hours.
+This article mainly focusses on the 1000 most retweeted tweets within this date range, to focus on the most visible tweets posted.
 A significant portion of these tweets offered condolences for the victims (n=205) and/or support for the survivors (n=121), however this wasn't universally the case.
 And just looking at those frequencies doesn't tell us the full picture: how was that support expressed?
 Were solidarities meaningful or weak?
 And was that support instrumentalised, or leveraged, to serve a parallel political agenda?

-The reaction to the attack on Twitter was immediate and vociferous.
-We sampled over 3 million tweets on or about the terrorist attack and its repercussions between 15 March 2019 to 15 April 2019, and the majority of those tweets were written in the first 48 hours.
-This article mainly focuses on the 1000 most retweeted tweets within this date

-This article draws on data from a longitudinal project on the articulation and contestation of Islamophobia on Twitter, in response to three political 'trigger events' (Awan, 2014) between 2018-2021: 'Brexit', that is, Britain's exit from the European Union; the start of the Covid-19 pandemic; and the terrorist attack in Christchurch.
+This article draws on data from a longitudinal project on the articulation and contestation of Islamophobia on Twitter, in response to three political 'trigger events' (Awan, 2014) between 2018 and 2021: 'Brexit', that is, Britain's exit from the European Union; the start of the COVID-19 pandemic; and the terrorist attack in Christchurch.
 Whilst only one of these trigger events - the terrorist attack - affected Muslims particularly, the other two events were also discursive flashpoints where narratives of Othering were complicated by articulations of solidarity.